haiwera-silk-cd/magento-devdocs/guides/v2.0/ui-components/ui-component.md

 <h2 id="general">UI组件概述</h2>
 Magento UI 组件 are designed for simple and flexible UI rendering.
 They allow you to configure the page manipulating the UI 组件.

-Magento UI 组件 are implemented as a standard {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} and can be found under Magento\UI {% glossarytooltip 621ef86b-7314-4fbc-a80d-ab7fa45a27cb %}namespace{% endglossarytooltip %}.
+Magento UI 组件 are implemented as a standard {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} and can be found under Magento\UI {% glossarytooltip 621ef86b-7314-4fbc-a80d-ab7fa45a27cb %}命名空间{% endglossarytooltip %}.

 组件 are responsible for rendering result page fragments and providing/supporting further interactions of {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} 组件 and server.